 About Melting Point

 The temperature at which the solid and liquid forms of a pure substance can exist in equilibrium is known as its melting point.
 For example, when a piece of plastic is heated, its temperature rises until melting point is reached.
 At this point, additional heat converts the plastic into a liquid without changing the temperature.
 Once the entire piece of plastic is melted (i.e., is entirely liquid), any further rise in temperature will raise the temperature of the liquid.

-Melting Points of Plastics
+Melting Point of Plastics

-Different types of plastic have different melting points because they are different chemical compounds.
-For example, PVC melts at approximately 175 degrees Celsius (347 degrees Fahrenheit).
-Different types of HDPE have a melting point range between 130 and 146 degrees Celsius (266 and 295 degrees Fahrenheit).
-Different types of polypropylene, recycle symbol "5," melt between 160 and 208 degrees Celsius (320 and 406 degrees Fahrenheit).
-If other compounds are included in the plastic, making it impure, the melting point will be reduced.
+The chemical makeup of a plastic determines its melting point.
+For example, PVC melts at between 160 and 210 degrees Celsius (320 and 410 degrees Fahrenheit).
+Different types of HDPE have a melting point range between 210 and 270 degrees Celsius (410 and 518 degrees Fahrenheit).
+Different types of polypropylene melt between 200 and 280 degrees Celsius (392 and 536 degrees Fahrenheit).
+If the plastic is impure due to the presence of other compounds, its melting point is lower.